padrinobook/padrinobook/02-job-vacancy-application.md

       time_end: "2013-03-01", created_at: "2012-12-26 10:41:29", updated_at: "2012-12-26 10:41:29", user_id: 1>]

-Here you can see the advantage of using associations: When you declare them you get automatically methods for accessing the data you want.
+Here you can see the advantage of using associations: When you declare them, you automatically get methods for accessing the data you want.

-Let's write tests for it:
+Ok, we are doing great so far.
+With users and post in place, let's add some tests to create and associate these objects.

-#### Testing Our Application With RSpec + Factory Girl
+#### Testing our application with RSpec + Factory Girl

-We could use `ActiveRecord` for the tests but factories to create fixtures for our models are a more convenient way to do it.
-A handy gem for our mission is [Factory Girl](https://github.com/thoughtbot/factory_girl).
-Factory Girl defines it's own language to create fixtures in a `ActiveRecord`-way but with a much cleaner syntax.
+When you use data for the tests, you need to decide how to create them.
+You could, of course, define a set of test data with pure SQL and add it to your application.
+A more convenient solution instead is to use factories and fixtures.
+Think of factories as producers for you data.
+You are telling the factory that you need 10 users that should have different names and emails.
+This kind of mass object creation. which are called fixtures in testing, can easily be done with [Factory Girl](https://github.com/thoughtbot/factory_girl).
+Factory Girl defines it's own language to create fixtures in a `ActiveRecord`-like way, but with a much cleaner syntax.

-What do we need to use it for our app?
-Right, first we need to add it into our `Gemfile`:
+What do we need to use Factory Girl in our app?
+Right, we first we need to add a gem to our `Gemfile`:

 {: lang="ruby" }